 EI 10 To require detailed landscaping and quarry restoration plans to be submitted with each application.
-Habitats and species surveying shall be carried out and shall influence the restoration plan for the site.
+Habitats ı and species surveying shall be carried out and shall influence the restoration plan for the site.

-EI 11 To ensure that the full cost of road improvements, including during operations and at time of closure, which are necessary for the quarrying of sand and gravel, shall be borne by the industry itself and that the industry shall also contribute to the recreation and amenity of the county.

-EI 12: To ensure that all existing workings are rehabilitated to suitable land uses and that extraction activities allow for future rehabilitation and proper land use management.

-EI 13: To require, where permission is granted for quarrying / sand and gravel extraction, the submission by the developer, of a bond for the satisfactory completion and restoration of the site.

-EI 14: To consider, in certain circumstances, granting planning permission for quarrying / sand and gravel extraction for a temporary period.
-Such period to be decided by the planning authority, depending on the merits of the application.

-EI 15: To protect and safeguard the county's natural aggregate resources from inappropriate development, by seeking to prevent incompatible land uses that could be located elsewhere, from being located in the vicinity of the resource, since the extraction of minerals and aggregates is resource based.

-EO 1: To continue to implement the provisions of S261A of the Planning and Development Act 2000, as amended, including taking enforcement action against quarry owners/operators who do not comply with the requirements of the Act.

-EO 2: To support regional policy for the adequate supply of aggregate resources to ensure continued growth of the county and region.

-EO 3: To ensure that the extractive industry minimises and / or mitigates any adverse visual and / or environmental impacts on the built or natural environment through adherence to the EPA publication Environment Management in the Extractive Industry (Non-scheduled minerals) 2006 and any subsequent revisions and the requirements of the Programme of Measures from the River Basin Management Plans.
+, B1 B2 B3 PHH1 S1 B1 B2 B3 PHH1 S1

+W1 W2 W3 M1 M2 W1 W2 W3 M1 M2

+s M3 C1 CH1 CH2 M3 C1 CH1 CH2

+7 L1 L1

+,

+.

+'

+ı

+٤

+-

+2

+,

+'

+5

+•

+1

+•

+,

+ı

+f

+ı

+- EI 11 To ensure that the full cost of road improvements, including during operations and at time of closure, which are necessary for the quarrying of sand and gravel, shall be borne by the industry itself and that the industry shall also contribute to the recreation and amenity of the county. - EI 12: To ensure that all existing workings are rehabilitated to suitable land uses and that extraction activities allow for future rehabilitation and proper land use management. - EI 13: To require, where permission is granted for quarrying / extraction of aggregates the submission by the developers, of a bond (cash deposit, bond from an insurance company or other security acceptable to the planning authority) for the satisfactory completion and restoration of the site. - EI 14: To consider, in certain circumstances, granting planning permission for quarrying / sand and gravel extraction for a temporary period.
+Such period to be decided by the planning authority depending on the merits of the application. - EI 15: To protect and safeguard the county's natural aggregate resources from inappropriate development, by seeking to prevent incompatible land uses that could be located elsewhere, from being located in the vicinity of the resource, since the extraction of minerals and aggregates is resource based. - EI 16: To have regard to the following guidance documents (as may be amended, replaced or supplemented) in the assessment of planning applications for quarries and ancillary facilities: - Quarries and Ancillary Activities: Guidelines for Planning Authorities' (2004, DEHLG); - Environmental Management Guidelines Environmental Management in the Extractive Industry (Non Scheduled Minerals), EPA 2006 - Archaeological Code of Practice between the DEHLG and the ICF 2009; - Geological Heritage Guidelines for the Extractive Industry', 2008; and - Wildlife, Habitats and the Extractive Industry Guidelines for the protection of biodiversity within the extractive industry', NPWS 2009. - EO 1: To continue to implement the provisions of S261A of the Planning and Development Act 2000, as amended, including taking enforcement action against quarry owners/operators who do not comply with the requirements of the Act. - EO 2: To support regional policy for the adequate supply of aggregate resources to ensure continued growth of the county and region. - EO 3: To ensure that the extractive industry minimises and / or mitigates any adverse visual and / or environmental impacts on the built or natural environment through adherence to the EPA publication Environment Management in the Extractive Industry (Non-scheduled minerals) 2006 and any subsequent revisions and the requirements of the Programme of Measures from the River Basin Management Plans.